corrily/integration-examples/README.md

 ## Corrily Paywalls Integration (React SDK)
-Use the React SDK to render the Corrily Paywall in your application ([Next.js](https://nextjs.org/) recommended).
+Use the React SDK to render the Corrily Paywall in your application.

+Each example listed below will contain both front-end and server code to illustrate how to render Paywall, and how to create Checkout Session with prices user seen.

 1. Recurly integration example ([link](react-sdk-integration/recurly))
     - integrate `@corrily/react-sdk` into your pricing page